Correlated interaction effects in three-dimensional semi-Dirac semimetal: RG results

 In order to determine the physical essences of the QCPs, we analyze the RG flows of all the fermion bilinear source terms in particle-hole and particle-particle channels.
-The source terms in particle-hole channel can be generally written as
+The source terms in particle-hole channels can be written as

-There are 12 choices for the matrix $\Gamma_{X}$, which corresponds to 12 different order parameters in particle-hole channel.
-The source terms in particle-particle channel take the general form
+There are 12 choices for the matrix $\Gamma_{X}$, which corresponds to 12 different order parameters in particle-hole channels.
+The source terms in particle-particle channels take the form

-There are $6$ choices for the matrix $\Gamma_{Y}$, which is corresponding to 6 different superconducting pairings.
+There are $6$ choices for the matrix $\Gamma_{Y}$, which are corresponding to 6 different superconducting pairings.

-Firstly, we calculate the one-loop order corrections to the source terms as shown in Eqs.~(\ref{Eq:SourceTermPH}) and (\ref{Eq:SourceTermPP}) induced by the four-fermion interactions as shown in Eq.~(\ref{Eq:FFInteractionsLinIndependent}).
-Then, we include these corrections and perform RG transformations to restore the original form of the source terms.
+As presented in Appendix~\ref{App:SourceTerms}, we calculate the one-loop order corrections to the source terms as shown in Eqs.~(\ref{Eq:SourceTermPH}) and (\ref{Eq:SourceTermPP}) induced by the four-fermion interactions as shown in Eq.~(\ref{Eq:FFInteractionsLinIndependent}).
+Then, we include these corrections and perform RG transformations to restore the original forms of the source terms.
 Accordingly, through the RG transformations, we obtain the equations

 where